bootdotdev/blog/content/stories/a-guide-to-all-the-types-of-functions-in-python.md

 # "HELLO"
 ```

-The `reduce` higher-order function needs to be imported from `functools`.
+The `reduce` higher-order function needs to be imported from [functools](https://docs.python.org/3/library/functools.html).

 ## Closures